 A student or employee may be required to submit to an alcohol/drug test if reasonable suspicion exists to believe that they are under the influence of alcohol or illegal drugs.
 An employee will be immediately dismissed should they be directed to submit to such a test and refuse or fail to report to the testing facility within the required time allowed.
-Students and employees who test positive for alcohol or illegal drugs may be referred to the Student Counseling Center or the Employee Assistance Program (EAP) for professional assistance.
+Students and employees who test positive for alcohol or illegal drugs may be referred to Counseling and Psychological Services (CAPS) or the Employee Assistance Program (EAP) for professional assistance.
 Employees that refuse such assistance or who fail to follow the treatment outlined for their recovery are subject to dismissal.
 Students who are directed to submit to such test and refuse or fail to do so when asked are subject to suspension from the university.

-Employees who are required to drive university vehicles as an essential job function must notify the Vice President of Human Resources no later than five business days after any conviction for a criminal alcohol driving offense.
+Employees who are required to drive university vehicles as an essential job function must notify the Associate Vice President of Human Resources no later than five business days after any conviction for a criminal alcohol driving offense.

 Employees should notify their supervisor when they are under medically prescribed treatment with a controlled substance that may limit their ability to perform their job.
 Verification of required medication may be requested by the Office of Human Resources.
 Failure to provide requested verification may subject the employee to dismissal.
-If the use of a medication could compromise the safety of the employee, co-workers, or the public, it is the employee's responsibility to use appropriate personnel procedures (call in sick, use leave, request change of duty, notify supervisor, notify the Office of Human Resources) to avoid unsafe workplace practices.
-The Vice President for Student Affairs should be notified about concerns for student behavior.
+If the use of a medication could compromise the safety of the employee, coworkers, or the public, it is the employee's responsibility to use appropriate personnel procedures (call in sick, use leave, request change of duty, notify supervisor, notify the Office of Human Resources) to avoid unsafe workplace practices.